 What Are the Holiday Blues?

-During the holidays, you may feel lonely, sad, angry, and have poor sleep.
+During the holidays, you may feel lonely, sad or angry, and you may be sleeping poorly.
 Even if you’re not prone to depression, you may have other symptoms, such as headaches, tension and fatigue.
 It’s also easy to eat and drink too much.

-It’s common to feel a holiday letdown after the holidays are over.
+It’s common to feel a letdown after the holidays are over.
 Hectic holidays can leave you feeling physically and emotionally drained.
-You may feel a sense of loss or frustration.
-That can turn into the blues.
+You may feel a sense of loss or frustration, which can turn into the blues.

 Clinical Depression vs. Holiday Blues

-The holiday blues are common, but if you are feeling especially down—for example, your sleep or your appetite is affected—contact your health care provider or visit Mental Health America for help and guidance.
-If you are thinking about suicide, call 911 or your health care provider right away.
+The holiday blues are common, but if you are feeling especially down — for example, your sleep or your appetite is affected — contact your health care provider or visit Mental Health America for help and guidance.
+If you are thinking about suicide, please call the National Suicide Lifeline at 9-8-8 for immediate help.

 Seasonal Affective Disorder